-In the wake of hurricanes Laura, Ida and Delta, Louisianans were illegally evicted from their homes before they could return from evacuation and retrieve their belongings.
-Currently, there are no consequences for illegal evictions.
-Landlords are required by law to go through the courts to evict tenants, but when they break the law, they face no penalty.
-The legislature should add a penalty for illegal evictions so bad actors face consequences for bad behavior.
-In addition, renters evacuating from deadly storms shouldn’t be counted as “abandoning” their home and courts should waive the expensive bonds renters pay to file an injunction to stop an illegal eviction immediately after a storm.
+Rep. Mandie Landry’s HB 160 passed during the 2022 legislative session with unanimous support in committees and on the House and Senate floors.
+In the wake of Hurricanes Laura, Ida and Delta, Louisianans were illegally evicted from their homes before they could return from evacuation and retrieve their belongings.
+Before passage of HB 160, landlords who broke the law by evicting tenants without going to court faced no penalty.
+Now, bad actors will face penalties for illegal evictions, renters evacuating from deadly storms won’t be counted as “abandoning” their home, and courts will waive the expensive bonds renters pay to file an injunction to stop an illegal eviction immediately after a storm.

-It’s essential for local governments to ensure the safety of rental properties, especially during and after disasters.
-Any effort by the Louisiana Legislature to preempt rental registration programs, which allow local governments to understand where rental homes are and who is responsible for them, would endanger residents and neighborhoods.
+Fortunately, there was not a bill in the 2022 legislative session to preempt rental registration programs, and for now local governments can ensure the safety of rental properties through healthy homes initiatives.
 Registration programs exist in hundreds of large and small cities across the U.S. like Dallas, TX, Manhattan, KS, and Cape Coral, FL.
-Preempting them in Louisiana would also nullify New Orleans’ new ordinance requiring senior living apartments to register with the city and coordinate relief efforts during storms.
+Preempting them in Louisiana would have nullified New Orleans’ ordinance requiring senior living apartments to register with the city and coordinate relief efforts during storms.
 It was passed after five residents of senior living apartments died during extended power outages after Hurricane Ida.
 Local governments need all the tools available to keep residents safe during disasters and fight blight and substandard housing.